Samory-909/virt-scripts/README.md

 ## New scripts

-The name give you the function.
+The name explains the function.

 ### Add bridge, vnic, disk